 Style and Functionality

-Apple Watch Series 6 is available in 45mm and 41mm options, slightly larger than its predecessor.
+Apple Watch Series 7 is available in 45mm and 41mm options, slightly larger than its predecessor.
 For users, these cases are larger than previous models making interactions with the watch easier.
 To understand which is the best size for you, you can visit any Apple Store to try the watches on.

 The Series 7 Apple Watch Benefits

 Apple Watch Updates

 As with any new technology, you may notice small glitches and quirks.
 Apple regularly releases updates to fix bugs and input security patches.
 The newest update is watchOS 8.
 Even those who use older model watches can update to this version for the security patches.

 To update your Apple Watch to the latest version: